opensearch-project/documentation-website/_dashboards/visualize/maps.md

 To filter data at the layer level, select the layer and add a filter to it.

-The following example filters the flight destination data to display only United States destinations:
+The following example shows how to filter the flight destination data to display only United States destinations:

 1. In the **Layers** panel, select **Flight destination**.
 1. Select **Filters**.